EliasWR/MachineLearning/README.md

-Machine Learning using the orange tool
+Machine Learning using the orange tool.
 To download the files click "Code" > "Local" > "Download Zip"